-The financial statements have been prepared in accordance with IFRS Accounting Standards and in the manner required by the Financial Reporting Council of Nigeria Act (Ammended) 2023.

-The financial statements were authorized for issue by the Board of Directors of the Fund Manager on 22 April 2025.
+The financial statements have been prepared in accordance with International Financial Reporting Standards and in the manner required by the Financial Reporting Council of Nigeria Act, (Ammended) 2023.
+The financial statements were authorized for issue by the Board of Directors of the Fund Manager on 22nd of April 2025.